mrohner/Door-sensor-with-433MHz-and-ATTINY13/README.md

 Door and Window sensor sends open and close code to home automation system

 ## Function
-This is a little device with a reed switch one one side of the door/window and a magnet one the other side.
+This is a little device with a reed switch one one side of the door/window and a magnet on the other side.
 When the door/window opens a code will be sent through the 433MHz transciever.
 When the door/window closes another code will be sent.
 There is also an optional tampering switch possible.
 The sensors work together with https://github.com/mrohner/433MHz-MQTT-Bridge-with-Wemos-D1 in order to relay the door/window status to